Where AI and human performance meet. America’s next revolution is happening now in Dolton, IL.

 Founder of Players Technologies.

-Just 15 minutes south of Google’s Chicago HQ, Players Park—a new model for AI infrastructure—is being developed on land once left behind.
+Just 15 minutes south of Google’s Chicago headquarters, Players Park—a new model for AI infrastructure—is being developed on land once left behind.

-As the headquarters of Players Technologies, an AI lab startup pioneering athlete-owned data systems, Players Park turns a local real estate liability into next-century asset, creating a unique district providing power for data center tenants and space for other AI labs to training local talent to supercharge American productivity from the ground up.
+As the headquarters of Players Technologies, an AI lab startup pioneering athlete-owned data systems, Players Park transforms a local real estate liability into a next-century asset.
+The district is designed to provide power for data center tenants, space for other AI labs, and pathways to train local talent—supercharging American productivity from the ground up.

-The Dolton site carries the weight of American industrial history, once part of the atomic bomb supply chain, then gifted back to the community for youth baseball.
-This land was later imagined as a community center, waterpark, and public golf course.
-These visions were born from a shared hope to create spaces that strengthen social ties and signal investment in the community’s future.
-While those plans never materialized, Players Park builds on that original intent and its industrial legacy by introducing private industry as a public partner to transform that hope into long-term economic vitality in the form of jobs creation, youth training, and safe public open space where residents can live, work, and play.
+Our flagship site in Dolton, Illinois, bears the weight of American industrial history.
+It was once part of the atomic bomb supply chain, then later returned to the community for youth baseball.
+In the years that followed, the land was envisioned as a community center, waterpark, and public golf course.
+Those ideas reflected a shared hope: to create places that strengthen social ties and signal investment in the community’s future.
+While those plans never materialized, Players Park builds on that original intent and industrial legacy by introducing private industry as a public partner—one capable of turning that hope into long-term economic vitality through job creation, youth training, and safe public open space where residents can live, work, and play.

-Players Park doesn’t replace community aspirations.
-It advances them, grounded in the principle that economic development is the foundation of community development, both of which are essential to stabilizing and growing Dolton’s economy for generations to come.
+Players Park does not replace community aspirations.
+It advances them, grounded in the principle that economic development is the foundation of community development.
+Both are essential to stabilizing and growing Dolton’s economy for generations to come.

-From Lab to District: How Players Park Turns Research Into Civic Infrastructure
+From Lab to District: How Players Park Turns Research Into Everyday Value

 From District to Scalable AI Factory Towns